rtCamp/Frappe-Manager/docs/guides/index.md

 # Guides

 Everyday bench workflows.
-They apply to any bench - dev or prod, on your laptop or a server.
+They apply to any bench: dev or prod, on your laptop or a server.
 (New here?
 Read [Concepts](../concepts/index.md) first: five minutes, and everything below makes sense.
 Shipping immutable releases is its own journey: [Deployment](../deploy/index.md).)

 ## The daily loop